jan3zk/forced_alignment/README.md

 ## Batch processing

 The script [acoustics.sh](acoustics.sh) is designed to facilitate the processing of audio files for acoustic measurements.
 It takes three directory paths as input arguments: one for TextGrid files, one for WAV files, and one for output CSV files.
-The script iterates over each TextGrid file in the specified directory, locates its corresponding WAV file, performs acoustic measurements, and outputs the results in CSV format.
+The script iterates over each TextGrid file in the specified directory, locates its corresponding WAV file, performs acoustic measurements using a Python script [acoustic_measurements.py](acoustic_measurements.py), and outputs the results in CSV format.
 It can be called as follows:
 ```bash
 ./acoustics.sh [textgrid_dir] [wav_dir] [csv_dir]
 ```